 ADUs/JADUs, mobile home parks, and subsidized multi-family dwelling units continue to be viable housing options for low-income seniors.
 Assisted living facilities and care facilities are suitable for many seniors but are typically more expensive.
 Sebastopol's Zoning Code allows ADUs/JADUs by right in all residential zones and on commercial property with an existing residential dwelling.
 Mobile homes are allowed in the designated RMH zone.
-Small community care homes of six or fewer persons are permitted by-right in all residential and commercial-office (CO) zones, and large community care homes of seven or more persons are conditionally permitted in all residential zones and CO zones.
+Small community care homes of six or fewer persons are permitted by-right in all residential and commercial-office (CO) zones, and large community care homes of seven or more persons and large community care homes of seven or more persons will be permitted in all residential zones and CO zones (Program D-2.2).